Danny7R/Natural-Language-Processing/README.md

 Just need to follow these simple steps for each notebook:
 1. Go to https://colab.research.google.com and sign in.
 2. Click on the GitHub tab, paste https://github.com/Danny7R/Natural-Language-Processing as the URL and press Enter.
+3. Choose any of the notebooks you want to work on.